isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 4. PA Trainers and Private Operators are considered independent service providers and not agents or employees or the Grassroots Organisations.

-5. PA Training Provider are not guaranteed to courses by the PA, CCs, RCs, RNs and SCCs.
-The PA, CCs, RCs2, RNs, and SCCs also do not assist in sourcing for potentia participants for the courses conducted by the Training Providers.
+5. PA Trainers and Private Operator are not guaranteed engagement to conduct courses by the PA, CCs, RCs, RNs and SCCs.
+The PA, CCs, RCs, RNs, and SCCs also do not assist in sourcing for potentia participants for the courses conducted by the Training Providers.

 6. The PA reserves the right to decline any application and the reason(s) for unsuccessful applications will not be disclosed.